node-red/node-red.github.io/docs/getting-started/docker.md

 docker build -t your-image-name:your-tag .
 ```

-To _run_ locally for development where changes are written immediately and only the local directory that youre working from, `cd` into the project's directory and then run:
+To _run_ locally for development where changes are written immediately and only the local directory that you are working from, `cd` into the project's directory and then run:

 ```bash
 docker run --rm -e "NODE_RED_CREDENTIAL_SECRET=your_secret_goes_here" -p 1880:1880 -v `pwd`:/data --name a-container-name your-image-name